Grand Valley, Ontario: History

 The formation of the town under the name Township of East Luther Grand Valley was a result of an amalgamation effective January 1, 1995, of the Township of East Luther and the Village of Grand Valley.
 In September 2012, the name was changed to the Town of Grand Valley.
-Grand Valley was damaged by an F4 tornado on May 31, 1985, that destroyed much of the town's infrastructure, which has since been rebuilt.
+Grand Valley was hit by an F4 tornado on May 31, 1985, that destroyed much of the town's infrastructure, which has since been rebuilt.

 Local government

 Municipal Office

 The Municipal Office for the Town of Grand Valley is located at: